nojhan/colout/README.md

 rainbow, random, Random, scale, none or any number between 0 and 255.

-Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random.
+Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random (some styles may have no effect, depending on your terminal).

 `Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.